yagizdkurt/RendScroll/README.md

 ## 🆕 Whats new

 - **Combat helper.** Give an encounter its enemies and a **Start Combat** button appears.
 Roll into **initiative and turn order**, then **track every enemy's HP** as the blades fall — No attack roller or bloated features.

-- **An Item Library that ends copy-paste.** Write a magic item *once*, then summon it anywhere with `[item=Name]` or weave it inline with `[link=Name]`.
-Edit the source and **every scene updates with it.**

-- **An Enemy Library.** Build a creature once and call it into any combat.
-Browse, add, and edit your bestiary from the sidebar — your monsters travel with you from session to session.

 ---

 ## ⚔️ Why it feels good at the table

-**complete DM workbench** — write, build, reuse, all from the same book.
+- **complete DM workbench** — write, build, reuse, all from the same book.

 - **The page reads itself, in play order.** Scenes flow top to bottom, event by event — no flipping between sections mid-encounter to find what happens next.

 - **A real visual editor — no Markdown required.** Flip on edit mode and shape any card through clean forms: pick the type, fill the fields, drop it exactly where it belongs.

 - **Iconography that reads at a glance.** Standardized **damage-type icons**, dice, AC/HP/initiative crests — stat blocks parse in the half-second you actually have.

-- **Never read the wrong line again.** What players hear *glows apart* from your secret DM notes.
-Read-aloud text is clean and unmistakable; your hidden truths stay yours.

-- **Every moment has a card that knows what it is.** NPCs, combat, skill checks, items, spells, objects, narration, and the unexpected each carry their own look and color — so a fight never reads like a footnote.

-- **Skill checks that color their own stakes.** Difficulty bands shade themselves — **easy green, climbing through gold and orange to a deadly bordeaux** — so the table feels the risk before you say a word.

-- **Tune the mood, live.** Text size, line spacing, reader font, page width, narration style, cards open or closed, **dark or light chrome,** even a **custom parchment of your own** — set the table's atmosphere with a click, and it remembers across sessions.
+- **Tune the mood** Customizable style, cards open or closed, **dark or light chrome,** even a **custom parchment of your own** — set the table's atmosphere.

+- **Libraries** Do not write your items or enemies again and again or copy paste them.
+With libraries you can write an enemy once and use it in every campaign whenever you like.

-- **Write, edit, and print without leaving.** Adjust a scene right in the page, then **export a clean PDF** to lay beside your dice.
+- **Write, edit, print or export** Adjust a scene right in the page, then **export a clean PDF** to lay beside your dice or export as campaign zip so that others can play it too.
+It even exports items and enemiess fully automated!

-- **Yours, and offline.** It runs entirely on your machine.
-No accounts, no cloud.
-  Your world never leaves the room.

 ---

-## ✨ A glance at the magic

-The secret is that there's no secret — it's **just Markdown.** You write a scene the way it reads in your head.

-RendScroll turns it into a glowing read-aloud box, a hidden DM note only you can see, color-coded skill checks, and a combat card with its stats laid out at a glance.
-That's the whole spell.

-**Don't want to type the syntax?** Flip on the editor and build the very same cards through forms — RendScroll writes the Markdown for you.

----

 ## 🃏 The cards in your hand

-Every kind of moment has a card that already knows how to look the part:
+**Every moment has a card that knows what it is.**

 | Card | What it's for |
 | --- | --- |